 My work at 1stdibs was focused primarily on the Message Center app.
-Our team initiated a major redesign when we realized some exciting new features would be too cumbersome to retrofit onto the existing UI, and I spearheaded the front end work.
+When our team realized some exciting new features would be too cumbersome to retrofit onto the existing UI, we initiated a major redesign - and I spearheaded the front end work.

 This is what a 1stdibs seller first sees when opening the Message Center:

 This inbox view is an interface for the Message Center SOLR core, which allows for fast, cached retrieval and flexible querying.

 The main view holds conversations with potential buyers about items from the seller’s inventory.
 The navigation panel on the left allows the user to filter the list of conversations by certain criteria - for instance, unread messages or messages with an ongoing price negotiation.